liamaharon/consensysAcademy/README.md

 `$ ganache-cli` copy the Mnemonic generated

-* In another tab, in the truffle folder: compile
+* In another tab, in the truffle folder, install the node dependencies

+`$ npm install`

+* Staying in the truffle folder, compile the smart contracts

 `$ truffle compile`